Saving money is always on our minds!

 By paying bills online, you save on postage and mailing expenses and on costs associated with going to the bank.
 Some payees offer rewards when taking advantage of paying online.
 Check with them ahead of time to see if they offer these rewards.

 Credit cards are one of those “must haves”, especially if you are purchasing online or traveling.
 The secret to using it effectively is doing your best to pay it off each month to avoid those high interest rates.
 There are many versions of credit cards that offer all kinds of rewards.
-If you are looking for rewards, make sure to choose a card that offers what it is you are looking for.
+If you are looking for rewards, make sure to choose a card that offers what it is that you are looking for.

 Wash Laundry in Cold Water